yonatan110/Scanner/README.md

 # Scanner

-# Scanning all IP addresses on the netowrk and show when first seen and when last seen
+# Scanning all IP addresses on the network and show when first seen and when last seen